Gladuin/iidx-controller/README.md

 Increments per full turn:
  - The value here sets the number of increments required to reach a full 360° turn.
  - Set `INCREMENTS_PER_FULL_TURN` in `iidx-controller/config.h` to one of the values listed there.
- - The sensitivity setting interferes with this, it's recommended you leave it disabled.

 Sensitivity:
+ - Recommended to leave disabled, since it interferes with the "Increments per full turn" setting.
- - Disabled by default, enable by setting `NO_SENSITIVITY` to `0` in `iidx-controller/config.h`.
+ - Enable by setting `NO_SENSITIVITY` to `0` in `iidx-controller/config.h`.
  - More info in the `HID Sensitivity` section.

 LED mode switching: